-The App-requested downloads is a new page that appears with the Fall Creators Update, and it allows you to unblock apps you’ve previously restricted to download files stored in the cloud.
+The Automatic file downloads is a new page that appears with the Fall Creators Update, and it allows you to unblock apps you’ve previously restricted to download files stored in the cloud.

 In the Advanced options page, it’s now possible to enable an option to allow Windows 10 to download updates even when a Wi-Fi or Ethernet network connection is set to metered.

 If you want to further take control of updates, in the Advanced options page, you can also click the Delivery Optimization link to customize how your device gets updates.
 You’ll now find two new links, including Advanced options and Activity monitor.